Online Cyber Security Degree Programs

 Accounting, Business Administration, Criminal Justice & Information Technology

-To round things out, you may need to take some general education courses and a capstone.
-These may involve topics like math, computing and information technology.
-Core course examples may include:
+To round out your course of study, you may need to take some general edu courses and a capstone.
+You may expect to cover topics such as math, computing and information technology.
+Core course samples you could take may include:

-HOW MANY YEARS DOES IT TAKE TO GET A DEGREE IN CYBER SECURITY?
+HOW LONG DOES IT TAKE TO EARN A DEGREE IN CYBER SECURITY?

-If you study full time, it may take four years to earn a degree in cybersecurity.
-Add about two years for a master’s degree.
+If you study full time, it may take you four years to earn a degree in cyber security.
+You could expect to spend two years on a master’s degree.

-That said, many schools offer ways to graduate sooner.
-Accelerated programs are one example.
-These allow you to transfer credits.
-Let’s say you have an associate’s or bachelor’s degree from an accredited school.
-You may apply these credits to have a shorter timeline.
-The same goes for schools that offer credit for military training.
+That said, many schools will offer you ways for to graduate sooner.
+An accelerated program is one route you could take.
+This would allow you to transfer your credits.
+Let’s say you have an associate’s or BA degree from an accredited school.
+You may then apply these credits to achieve a shorter timeline.
+You could expect the same at schools that offer you credit for military training.

 |School||Degree level||# of Credits Required||Start Dates||Minimum Months to Complete|

-HOW MUCH DOES AN ONLINE CYBER SECURITY DEGREE COST?
+HOW MUCH DOES IT COST TO GET AN ONLINE CYBER SECURITY DEGREE?

-It may cost an average of $35,000 and up to earn an online cybersecurity degree.
-That said, prices depend on a few things.
+On average, you could expect to pay $35,000 and up to earn your online cyber security degree.
+That said, your costs could depend on a few things.

 |School||Degree Level||# of Credits Required||Cost Per Credit||Total Tuition Cost|